Zugspitze: Hike over the Gatterl – the route for beginners

 What you should know about the Gatterl hike up to the Zugspitze

 With regard to stamina, don’t underestimate the hike up to the Zugspitze.
 If you use the Ehrwalder Almbahn to the Ehrwalder Alm like we did, you still have to cover 13 kilometres and 1,570 metres in height.
-If you want to save the twelve euros for the Ehrwalder Almbahn (retrieved: August 2016), you have to leave very early and cover the 15.5 kilometres and 1,960 metres in height yourselves.
+If you want to save the money for the Ehrwalder Almbahn, you have to leave very early and cover the 15.5 kilometres and 1,960 metres in height yourselves.
 For the way back, you might want to use the glacier cable car to the Zugspitzplatt.
 It costs only seven euros and saves you a pretty unpleasant and dangerous descent.

 The five most famous hikes up to the Zugspitze

 One of the easiest and most popular hikes up to the Zugspitze is the tour via the Gatterl that we’ve described in this article.
 If you’re looking for a more relaxed or family-friendly hike, you can use the hiking ticket “Gatterl”.
 It includes the three cable car rides with the Ehrwalder Almbahn, the glacier cable car (Gletscherbahn) and the Tiroler Zugspitzbahn, as well as the bus ride back to the starting point of the hike.

 The ticket can also be used in the opposite direction.
 Personally, though, we would prefer standing on top of a mountain at the end of the tour rather than the beginning.
 Plus, the ticket also includes the entry to the interactive museum “Faszination Zugspitze”.